cschpc/elmfire-on-KNL/Reports/Optimization.md

-# Elmfire IPCC level 1
+# Elmfire IPCC OpenMP effort

 ## Elmfire intro (RR/FR(will fix the computer sciency stuff))
 <!-- what it simulates -->
 <!-- how it is implemented -->
 <!-- I.e it’s a pure MPI fortran code, how it is distributed etc. -->
+Elmfire is implemented in Fortran 77/90.
+The code relies on MPI to paralelize and distribute the solver over multipe cores and compute nodes.
+External libs ?

 ## Test cases (RR)
 <!-- what test cases we used and how they compare to the real simulations -->
 ## Test systems (FR)
 <!-- what systems we used for testing and their setup -->
-Basic testing and development work was carried out on single a ninja development workstation, the machine contains one xxxx Intel Xeon Phi many core processor with 16GB of MCDRAM and xxx GB of DDR4 memory.
+Basic testing and development work was carried out on single a ninja development workstation, the machine contains one 7210 Intel Xeon Phi many core processor, clocked at 1.3 GHz with 16GB of MCDRAM and 96 GB of DDR4 memory.

 Final performance measurements were carried out on the Marconi at Cineca in Italy.
 The Xeon Phi partition of the Marconi cluster consists of 3600 compute nodes, each node contains one 68-core Intel Xeon Phi 7250 CPU clocked at 1.40 GHz, with 16 GB of MCDRAM and 96 GB of DDR4 memory.
 The interconnect between the compute nodes is based on 100 Gb/s Intel Omni path.

 For all testing the MCDRAM memory was used in cache mode.

 ## Optimization  (FR/(RR fills in specific details))
-The original implementation requires "the field data" to be replicated on all active MPI ranks, which increases the memory requirement for the solver as the resolution of the simulation is increased.
+The original implementation requires some elements of the simulation to be replicated on all active MPI ranks, which increases the memory requirement for the solver as the resolution of the simulation is increased.
 The memory requirement for the solver significantly restricts the resolution that can be use for the simulations.
-As such the goal with the effort was not to improve the performance but rather to attempt to reduce the memory usage to enable the code to efficiently utilize the intel many core architecture.
+As such the primary goal with the effort was not to improve the performance but rather to attempt to reduce the memory usage to enable the code to efficiently utilize the intel many core architecture.

 ### OpenMP work
 Transitioning the code to a shared memory programming model has the possibility to reduce the memory usage, the idea would be to move the code from one MPI rank per core to a few MPI ranks per node and then be able to use OpenMP to further parallelize the code within the node to utilize all the cores within the node.
 Since that would reduce the number of MPI ranks we need to utilize all cores within a node it would also reduce the number of copies of the "field data" we need to maintain.